caseyanderson/videolooper/README.md

 # videolooper
-loop a video forever in an exhibition (RPi)
+how to loop a video 4evr